YourGameSpace/docs/anticooldown/config.md

 AntiCooldown is fully adjustable by the user.
 Almost every detail can be changed through the config.

+???+ info
     If anything is unclear, our [support](https://yourgamespace.com/support/) is always available!

 ## Config.yml